solidi/writing/77-a-tragic-american-toy-story.md

 Johnny concluded, "I thought of the dead toy maker.
 I felt lousy - a lousy safety factor, a world of sometimes grim reality, and a world of hope."

-The ex-marine's story was printed and distributed on Thursday, November 21st, 1968.
+The story, written by ex-marine Johnny P. O'Donnell, was printed and distributed on Thursday, November 21st, 1968.
 The *Gardena Valley News* was a weekly newspaper that served its transnational suburb.
 It was published with eight related photos.

 Johnny's eye-witness accounting diverged from the Sheriff's office relays, challenging the media storyline.
 "The gentleman thus mentioned was Mr. Feynman of Caltech - pointed out to the inventor that his machine was hooked up to an electric cable.
 The inventor exhibited anger, and disconnected the cable."